akkefa/ml-notes/docs/probability/random_variable.md

 E(X)=(\$ 3)(0.2)+(-\$ 1)(0.8)=\$-0.20
 $$

-What does **in the long run** mean?
-If you play, are you guaranteed to lose no more than 20 cents?\
+In the long run you guaranteed to lose no more than 20 cents.
-If you play and lose, you are guaranteed to lose $\$ 1$ !
-An expected loss of 20 cents means that if you played the game over and over and over and over .... again, the average of your $\$ 3$ winnings and your $\$ 1$ losses would be a 20 cent loss.
-"In the long run" means that you can't draw conclusions about one or two plays, but rather thousands and thousands of plays.

 ### For continuous random variables